Atlantis Princess (song): Covers

 "Atlantis Princess" has been covered by various K-pop artists since its release.
 In May 2016, Taeyeon recorded a remake of the song for her advertisement of mobile game Sword and Magic, although the game did not officially release it due to undisclosed reasons.
 GFriend's Eunha performed a cover of the song on the year-end episode of M Countdown in 2019.
 In August 2020, Bolbbalgan4 released a cover version of the song as part of Our Beloved BoA #2 – SM Station, which reached number 36 on the Gaon Digital Chart and number 26 on the K-pop Hot 100.
 Boy group Golden Child performed it at KCON 2018 in Japan.

 On December 5, 2020, boy group DKB performed "Atlantis Princess" on Immortal Songs 2, and several members of Iz*One covered it at the 2020 Mnet Asian Music Awards the following day.
-In July 2021, (G)I-dle's Miyeon and Woodz performed the song during a summer special stage on M Countdown.
+In July 2021, I-dle's Miyeon and Woodz performed the song during a summer special stage on M Countdown.
 Mamamoo sang the song on Music Universe K-909 hosted by BoA in 2022, with member Solar expressing how she was a big fan of her before debuting.
 On December 31, 2022, Nmixx covered the song at the MBC Gayo Daejejeon and reprised the cover on Show!
 Music Core on January 14, 2023.